universal-vue/docs/docs/guide/post-install.md

 }
 ```

-Because this function will be called on eash HTTP request, we are sure that with a fresh
+Because this function will be called on each HTTP request, we are sure that with a fresh
 router instance for each users.

 :::tip
-Command `ssr:fix` try to fix common plugins, see [list of supported plugins]()
+Command `ssr:fix` try to fix common plugins, see [list of supported plugins](/guide/vue-cli-plugins.html)
 :::

 ### HTTP/AJAX client